Durham Johnston Comprehensive School: History

 There were 34 boys in the sixth form when the new school opened.

 Headmaster Storey’s hope was fulfilled:

 Durham Johnston school now is very different.
 The Johnston community as it is now was put together after 1979 when grammar schools in County Durham were abolished.
 The Modern Schools in Brandon and Whinney Hill closed, followed by Lansdowne School in Bowburn.
 Durham Johnston Comprehensive School worked as a split-site school for 30 years with years 7 and 8 at Whinney Hill and years 9 to upper sixth in the Grammar School buildings.
 (The old annexe buildings were bought in 1968 when the Cottage Homes Orphanage closed, and was fitted out as a sixth form centre which opened in 1969, the year that girls returned to Johnston.)

 In 1982, Durham County Council proposed to close the sixth form of the school, and those of Framwellgate Moor and Gilesgate, and create a sixth form college on the site Wearside site of Gilesgate school.
 Sir Keith Joseph rejected the proposal on the grounds that it would have been too disruptive and costly.

 Successive years and governments brought planning blight and hopes deferred once again until the school buildings reached an advances state of dilapidation.
 However, after the efforts of Head Richard Bloodworth (1999–2004) and Chair of Governors Roberta Blackman-Woods (later MP for the City of Durham) it was rebuilt in 2006-9.

-Carolyn Roberts, Head since 2005, said to the students as the school moved in 2009:

-When the Lower School Council came from Whinney Hill to visit the new building they said:

 Gordon Brown's Labour Cabinet held a meeting and public consultation in February 2010 and praised the school for its commitment to academic excellence, social justice and global future.
 It was the first cabinet meeting in the North East, and the first in a school.

 In October 1998, it was the first comprehensive school to enter the Financial Times top 1,000 schools.